 The choice of colors was a big surprise.
 It is available in Black, Grey and WHITE.

-We got the black set for our test, which is a big advantage on set as you don’t get reflected in the set, but it’s less cool than grey and less beautiful than the white.
+We got the black set for our test, which is a big advantage on set as you don’t get reflected in the set, but it’s less cool than the silver and less beautiful than the white model.

-The professional in me would go for black, the gear enthusiast in me would go for white.
+The professional in me would go for black while the gear enthusiast in me would go for white.

 At first glance, the focal lengths look fairly random.
 However, these lenses are designed for APS-C sensors rather than full frame.